rohitdutta2510/rohitdutta2510/README.md

 ### Hi there 👋
-This is Rohit Dutta every day trying to do something new & something better.
+This is Rohit Dutta trying to do something new & something better everyday.

 ### Languages and Tools: